mbadry1/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Build your first system quickly, then iterate

 - The steps you take to make your deep learning project:
-  - Setup Dev/test set and metric
+  - Setup dev/test set and metric
   - Build initial system quickly
-    - Using the training data.
   - Use Bias/Variance analysis & Error analysis to prioritize next steps.

 ### Training and testing on different distributions